-The world's leading online dictionary of electronic and electrical terms containing 21 000 terms and definitions in English and French, with equivalent terms in 16 additional languages.
+The world's leading online dictionary on electrotechnology, containing more than 22 000 terminological entries in English and French, with equivalent terms in 16 additional languages.
 Also known as the International Electrotechnical Vocabulary (IEV) online.

 IEC Glossary - std.iec.ch/glossary